dharmab/skyeye/README.md

 TL;DR I have no plans to attempt an ATC bot.

+### Can you add an option to do _insert feature here_?

+I'm happy to hear your ideas, but I am very selective about what I choose to implement.

+I develop SkyEye at no monetary cost to the user; therefore, one of my priorities is to keep the complexity of the software close to the minimum necessary level to ease the maintenance burden.
+I'm focusing only on features that are useful to most players.
+I avoid adding features that are gated by configuration options, because each one multiplies the permutations that need to be tested and debugged.
+[See this video.](https://youtu.be/czzAVuVz7u4?t=995)

 ### When is SkyEye's birthday?

 October 12th.
 At some point I'll put an Ace Combat 04 easter egg in there.